 What is a carer?

 Many people don’t think of themselves as ‘carers’.
-They simply see themselves as a husband, wife, father, mother, son, daughter or friend looking after someone that they love.
+They see themselves simply as a husband, wife, father, mother, son, daughter or friend looking after someone who they love.

-But if you provide regular unpaid help and support to a partner, relative or friend who suffers from an illness or disability and can’t cope alone, then you are a carer.
+But if you provide regular unpaid help and support to a partner, relative or friend who’s struggling to cope alone, then you're a carer.

 What does a carer do?

-There is no set ‘job description’ for a carer.
-Every caring situation is different.
-The needs of the person you are caring for, the help that you provide and your personal circumstances will all shape your own unique role.
+Each carer’s role is unique.
+There is no set job description for a carer and your role will be shaped by the needs of the person you are caring for, the help that you provide and your personal circumstances.

 A person might need care due to: